sa-concept-refactoring/doc/chapters/refactoringIdeas.typ

 The goal is that subsets of these will get analyzed further and refined for each refactoring operation.

 The first idea, described in @idea_requirement_transformation, is inspired by sample code from the constraints and concept reference @constraints_and_concepts.
-The second idea, found in @idea_extraction, did come up during experimentation with concepts.
+The second idea, described in @idea_extraction, did come up during experimentation with concepts.

 == Requirement Transformation <idea_requirement_transformation>
 A refactoring could be provided to transform a function template using constraints between alternate forms.